pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       Change the alpha values.
 The pixmap must have an alpha channel.

-      :arg bytes|bytearray|BytesIO alphavalues: the new alpha values.
+      :arg bytes,bytearray,BytesIO alphavalues: the new alpha values.
 If provided, its length must be at least ``width * height``.
 If omitted, all alpha values are set to 255 (no transparency).

          .. versionchanged:: 1.14.13
             ``io.BytesIO`` is now also supported.